checkeverything.ch

 • Broken iPhones still sell for CHF 50-250 on Ricardo.ch

-• Samsung devices hold similar resale value even damaged
+• Samsung devices hold similar resale value even when damaged

 6. Trade In Through Official Programs